 Now that you know the right team culture definition, let’s begin.

 1. Communicate your goals, values, and routines clearly

 One of the first tasks at hand, even before onboarding a new employee is discussing the goals, values, and routines that the organization holds.
-Set forth the expectations you have from the employee, what results you expect from them, the values your team holds and believes in, as well as any routines the organization has set in place.
+Set forth the expectations you have from the employee.
+Define what results you expect from them and the values your team holds and believes in.
+It is also important to make them aware of the existing routines.

 Take, for instance, some organizations have morning standups.
 While for some this may be a regular thing, others might find it odd and instead prefer a weekly team lunch.

 Your goals and values set the base for your employee’s time at the organization.
 Clearly communicating them is crucial to ensure that the employee is stepping in with the right foot forward.